dmc0/employer-job-analysis/readme.md

 .....
 ### 5. If you used more than the 'words-key.txt' and 'words-softskills.txt' files for your categories, adjust the word_category_files list variable as needed.
 The words-[category].txt files are purposely not discovered automatically because the order in the word_category_files list sets the priority of their sorting in the results.
 .....
 # That's it.
-Now run the code, it will analyze the files and produce 2 CSV file reports in the same folder as main.py.
+Now run the main.py code.
+It will analyze the files and produce 2 CSV file reports in the same folder as main.py.
 Report file names for job description analyses

 ```